Sairyss/domain-driven-hexagon/README.md

 Also, an alternative for creating an object may be a [type alias](https://www.typescriptlang.org/docs/handbook/advanced-types.html#type-aliases) just to give this primitive a semantic meaning.

-**Note**: Do not include Value Objects in objects that can be sent to other processes, like dtos, events, database models etc. Serialize them to primitive types first.
+**Warning**: Do not include Value Objects in objects that can be sent to other processes, like dtos, events, database models etc. Serialize them to primitive types first.

 Example files:

 - [email.value-object.ts](src/modules/user/domain/value-objects/email.value-object.ts)

+**Note**: In languages like TypeScript, creating value objects for single values/primitives adds some extra complexity and boilerplate code, since you need to access an underlying value by doing something like `email.value`.
+Also, it can have performance penalties due to creation of so many objects.
+This technique works best in languages like [Scala](https://www.scala-lang.org/) with its [value classes](https://docs.scala-lang.org/overviews/core/value-classes.html) that represents such classes as primitives at runtime, meaning that object `Email` will be represented as `String` at runtime.

 **Note**: if you are using nodejs, [Runtypes](https://www.npmjs.com/package/runtypes) is a nice library that you can use instead of creating your own value objects for primitives.

+**Note**: Some people say that _primitive obsession_ is a code smell, some people consider making a class/object for every primitive may be overengineering (unless you are using Scala with its value classes).
+For less complex and smaller projects it is definitely an overkill.
+For bigger projects, there are people who advocate for and against this approach.
+If you notice that creating a class for every primitive doesn't give you much benefit, create classes just for those primitives that have specific rules or behavior, or just validate only outside of domain using some validation framework.
+Here are some thoughts on this topic: [From Primitive Obsession to Domain Modelling - Over-engineering?](https://blog.ploeh.dk/2015/01/19/from-primitive-obsession-to-domain-modelling/#7172fd9ca69c467e8123a20f43ea76c2).

 Recommended reading: